utsavbalhara/zesty/README.md

-# Twitter Clone
+# Zesty

-A full-featured Twitter clone built with Next.js, TypeScript, Tailwind CSS, and Prisma.
-This application replicates all the core features of Twitter with a modern, responsive design.
+A full-featured Social Media Platform built with Next.js, TypeScript, Tailwind CSS, and Prisma.
+This application is inspired from twitter.

 ## Features